-Timing Treatments to the Phenology of Root Carbohydrate Reserves to Control Woody Invasive Plants (R
+Timing Treatments to the Phenology of Root Carbohydrate Reserves to Control Woody Invasive Plants

-JULIE A. RICHBURG- UMASS
+Author: JULIE A. RICHBURG- UMASS

-In the Northeast, land managers are combating the deleterious effects that invasive plants have on other species and natural communities with attempts to remove them or substantially reduce their density.
+Summary: In the Northeast, land managers are combating the deleterious effects that invasive plants have on other species and natural communities with attempts to remove them or substantially reduce their density.
 Control methods vary depending on the target species’ growth form, the extent of the invasion, and other species and resources at the site.
 Mechanical treatment, prescribed fire, hand-pulling, and application of herbicides, alone or in combination, have all been used to attempt control.

 Woody invasive plants are often difficult to eliminate due to their ability to sprout from stems, stumps, and roots.
 Successful control of these species requires understanding temporal variations in their below-ground resources.
 Total non-structural carbohydrate (TNC) reserves in the roots of woody species support growth following disturbance and generally follow an annual cycle of depletion and replenishment.
 This study evaluates the effectiveness of treatments when applied during periods of decreased TNC reserves.